 Lightweight materials and mesh panels are particularly effective for enhancing breathability, making them ideal for warm-weather hikes.
 Keep in mind that increased breathability can sometimes mean less warmth.
 So, if you’re planning to hike in cold weather, a fabric that can continue to insulate when wet, like wool, may be better.

 Comfort is key when it comes to hiking underwear.
 You want a pair that feels like a second skin and minimizes distractions like wedgies, chafing, bunching, or scratchy fabric.
-Seamless underwear or ones utilizing flatlock seams can reduce friction, prevent chafing, and are just more comfortable.
+Seamless underwear or those with flatlock seams can reduce friction, prevent chafing, and be more comfortable.

 Choose a style that works best for your body type and preferences.
 Something that fits one person well won’t be comfortable for another body type.

-Don’t forget to consider the rise of the underwear, whether you prefer low, mid, or high-waisted options, and the cut of the leg, whether you prefer bikini, briefs, or boy shorts.
+Don’t forget to consider the rise of the underwear, whether you prefer low, mid, or high-waisted options, and the leg cut, whether you prefer bikini, briefs, or boy shorts.

 Hiking underwear should withstand frequent wear, washing, and use on extended hiking trips.
 Hang-drying, especially when made with natural materials, is one easy way to prolong the life of your underwear.

-Synthetic fabrics tend to be more durable and resistant to abrasion, but merino wool is more comfortable and odor-resistant.
+Synthetic fabrics tend to be more durable and abrasion-resistant, but Merino wool is more comfortable and odor-resistant.
 Most Merino underwear contains a small percentage of synthetic materials to improve fit and durability.
-Reinforced stitching and high-quality materials will also contribute to the overall longevity of the underwear.
+Reinforced stitching and high-quality materials will also contribute to the underwear’s overall longevity.

 Odor resistance is a key feature for long hikes or multi-day backpacking trips.
-Merino wool and other natural materials like Tencel are all naturally antimicrobial, which makes them excellent for resisting odors.
+Merino wool and other natural materials like Tencel are naturally antimicrobial, making them excellent at resisting odors.

 Some synthetic fabrics, like those treated with Polygiene, can also feature odor-reducing technology.
 Mineral-treated underwear can also improve odor resistance.